picante-io/go-dynamock-v2/README.md

 ## Contributions

 Feel free to open a pull request.
-Note, if you wish to contribute an extension to public (exported methods or types) - please open an issue before, to discuss whether these changes can be accepted.

 ## License